Contrarian Corpus

 Notes

 Early, pre-'Canadian Pacific' era Pershing aesthetic — functional institutional slides, heavy blue-bar titles, dense tables, no editorial typography or data-viz polish.
-Rhetorically notable for its explicitly collaborative framing: Pershing calls Target management 'the best in the retail industry' and positions the deck as a friendly proposal, not an attack.
-Document is the canonical 'asset-under-the-rock' thesis: market underprices Target's owned real estate, a novel tax-free REIT spin (TIP REIT) unlocks it.
-Structure is almost textbook: retail+real-estate decomposition, peer-gap on ownership %, rent-equivalent EBITDA bridge, replacement-value vs implied value, alternatives-considered (spin/sale-leaseback/taxable spin rejected), the proposed structure, then cascading benefits (FCF, ROIC, EPS, credit).
-Contains detailed appendix with full three-statement models for both Target Corp and TIP REIT.
-Infamous as a high-profile Ackman loss — the TIP REIT proposal was rejected by Target's board and shareholders in 2009, and Pershing's associated Target-only PSRH fund lost ~90%.
+Rhetorically notable for its explicitly collaborative framing: Pershing calls Target management 'the best in the retail industry' and positions the deck as a friendly proposal, not an attack; no villain named.
+Canonical 'asset-under-the-rock' thesis with textbook structure: peer-gap on real-estate ownership, rent-equivalent EBITDA bridge, replacement-value vs implied value, alternatives-considered (tax-free spin/taxable spin/sale-leaseback rejected), the proposed TIP REIT structure, then cascading benefits (FCF, ROIC, EPS, credit).
+Stake disclosed qualitatively as 'slightly less than 10%' and coded here as 9.9.
+Author set to William Ackman as Pershing founder and principal architect of the thesis, though the cover page credits only the firm.
+Extensive 100+ page appendix with full three-statement models for both Target Corp and TIP REIT.
+Infamous as a high-profile Ackman loss — the TIP REIT proposal was rejected by Target's board and shareholders in 2009, and Pershing's Target-focused fund (PSRH) lost ~90%.